jeromecoupe/webstoemp/src/blogposts/2019-09-12-language-switcher-eleventy.md

 ## Coding our simple language switcher

-Here is an outline of what we are going to do in that short piece of code:
+Here is an outline of what we are going to do with that short piece of code:

 1. Loop through all languages declared for the site.
 2. By default, set `translatedUrl` to the homepage of the language we are looping though.
 This will be overridden in step 4 if a match is found